EDF Energy Moving Home: Your Step-by-Step Guide

-Moving house is a stressful enough process without the added complication or expense of dealing with any problems with your energy supplier.
-Check out our guide below showing the essential steps every EDF customer should know when moving house or business.
+Moving home is a stressful enough process without the added complications of dealing with your energy supplier.
+To help make your move easier, we've broken down all the essential steps every EDF Energy customer should take when moving to a new location.

-If you’re an EDF Energy customer leaving a property, the procedure to follow is, in theory, straightforward:
+If you’re an EDF Energy customer leaving a property, the procedure is as follows:

-- Firstly, make sure you’ve set yourself up on the EDF MyAccount system, you’ll need this to manage the move.
+- Make sure you’ve set yourself up on the EDF MyAccount system.
+This will help you to manage the move.

-- Between 14 and 10 days before your move, log into MyAccount and tell EDF you’re moving via its ‘Move Home Form.’
+- Ten to 14 days before your move, log in to MyAccount and tell EDF you’re moving via its ‘Move Home Form.’
 Don’t tell them earlier than 14 days before a move because you may create problems for yourself.

 To close the account you will need the following details:

-- if you were renting, your landlord or letting agent’s contact details
+- Your landlord or letting agent’s contact details (for renters only).

-It’s also a good idea to photograph your meter reading when you leave the house, in case you need a record of it later.
-You can submit a meter read by logging into MyAccount or by calling 0333 200 5108.
+It’s also a good idea to photograph your final meter reading when you leave the house in case you need a record of it later.
+You can submit a meter reading to EDF Energy by logging in to MyAccount or by calling 0333 200 5108.

-If you have a smart meter it’s not necessary to submit a meter reading to EDF, although again, taking a photo might be a good idea just in case.
+If you have a smart meter, it’s not necessary to submit a meter reading to EDF.
+However, taking a photo is still a good idea just in case.

-If you use a prepayment meter, you should try to gauge your final top up so you don’t leave any money on the meter, or else use it up before you leave.
+If you use a prepayment meter, you should try to gauge your final top up so you don’t leave any money on the meter.
 EDF Energy say they will refund any remaining credit by cheque.
-However, before you move out, you must give the company at least two days notice that you want a refund.
+However, you must give the company at least two days notice before moving out to say that you want a refund.

 Moving in with EDF Energy